Sales Funnel, What’s That?

 However, there are a lot of entrepreneurs and bloggers – both new and established – who have no clear understanding of what a funnel is or how it works.

-They don’t understand how this critical tool can make a drastic difference to how they run their business and how they make money online.
+They don’t understand how this critical tool can make a drastic difference in how they run their business and how they make money online.

 As you can imagine, failing to fully understand this critical part of your business means fewer sales, lower profits, and ultimately, an unstable business.

 It also means you’ll experience more stress, confusion and overwhelm when starting your business.

 Creating sales funnels helps you to focus on what matters.
 On providing value to your audience and getting paid for that value.

 You can build your business.
 Have one core product.
 Focus on building a tribe of potential customers who would love to use that one product.
 That’s what a sales funnel can do for you.

 The most basic sales funnel will focus on growing your mailing list so you can nurture your audience and promote to them when you need to.
 This is essential to set up right from the start of your business.

 A basic sales funnel starts with the free content you offer your audience.
 This costs your audience nothing but time and gives them valuable information that either educates or entertains.

 This can be blog posts, YouTube videos, Facebook content, and other information readers can access at no cost.
 This is the “top” of your funnel.